MimiOnuoha/Data-and-digital-mapping-ITP2017/README.md

 *Visual Cues, Design Considerations.
 How can we use visual cues to tell stories?
 What are the traditional design rules of maps, and how can and should we interact with them?*

 - Discussion of reading + go over last week's assignment
-- Demonstration: CartoDB + Mapbox (what we did last week, but easier)
+- Demonstration: CartoDB + Mapbox (what we did last week, but easier) + Tangram
 - QGIS overview for manipulating data and styles

 **ASSIGNMENTS**: [to come]